Wondering what to serve with split pea soup for dinner?

 What could be better than this classic soup and sandwich pairing?

-American cheese is the original, but what ditching the white bread and American cheese, and elevating your sandwich a little?
+American cheese is the original, but what about ditching the white bread and American cheese, and elevating your sandwich a little?

 How about sliced sourdough or rye with Sharp Cheddar, Gouda, Jarlsberg, Jalapeno Jack, Dill Havarti, or baked Brie?

 There’s almost no end to the cool combos you can try for grilled cheese.